 Travel Abroad.
 Very few health insurance companies cover repatriation (ie you get hurt in a foreign company and want to get to a hospital on your own home turf) if you are injured.
 More concerning, most will definitely not cover you if you are hurt participating in human flight activities.
 There are now three options for international travel and “extreme sports” that I know of that work for anyone going anywhere (with some restrictions- for example Dog Tag doesn’t work for UK residents, you have to go through Dog Tag UK).
 The best coverage in my opinion is the Signature Patriot Travel Medical Insurance through IMG (make sure you get the “Adventure Sports Rider” addition to cover PG, HG, Base, etc.- which is what that link will take you to).
 Seven Corners “Dog Tag Extreme” covers HG and PG, but it does NOT cover you if you are hurt during a competition (as far as I know, there is no insurance that covers accidents that happen while competing, so keep this in mind).
-World Nomads is another one and also covers HG and PG under their “Explorers” plan, but note their benefits are considerably less than the Seven Corners Dog Tag Policy, and I have recently heard complaints about them refusing to cover in-country hospital bills and instead force you to repatriate before getting any care- an obvious problem if you’ve had a back injury for example!
+World Nomads is another one and also covers HG and PG under their “Explorers” plan, but note their benefits are considerably less than IMG and Seven Corners, and I have recently heard complaints about them refusing to cover in-country hospital bills and instead force you to repatriate before getting any care- an obvious problem if you’ve had a back injury for example!